sinha5432/chrome_dino_AI/README.md

-# chrome_dino_AI
+# Chrome Dino AI
-An fun project which plays dinosaur game in chrome
+A bot that plays the chrome dino game for us because we aren't really good at it